IAFLL Officers and the Executive Committee and Regional Representatives

 - Legal Matters: Acting as liaison with the IAFLL Ltd. Company Secretary to fulfil Data Protection requirements and maintain other necessary IAFLL Ltd. filings;

-The Publicity Officer is charged with the publicity and communication needs of the Association.
+The Communications Officer is charged with the publicity and communication needs of the Association.
 Included in this role is:

-- Managing the IAFL website, in particular posting conference announcements, news, and related events and assisting website planning and design;
+- Managing the IAFLL website, in particular posting conference announcements, news, and related events and assisting website planning and design;

 - Managing social media postings, by curating, managing and posting regular news, events and all other necessary information on applicable social media;